Seenimohamed03/Online-store-management-using-SQL/README.md

  # 🛒 Project Overview

 This project is a complete SQL-based Online Store Database System designed for an e-commerce platform.
-It includes tables for Products, Customers, Orders, Order Details, and Categories, along with advanced SQL features such as:
+It includes tables for Products, Customers, Orders, Order Details, and Categories, along with advanced SQL features such as

 ✔ Joins